romanz/electrs/README.md

 See [electrs's original documentation](https://github.com/romanz/electrs/blob/master/doc/usage.md) for more detailed instructions.
 Note that our indexes are incompatible with electrs's and has to be created separately.

-The indexes require 250GB-300GB of storage after running compaction, but you'll need to have at least 500GB of free space available for the initial (non-compacted) indexing process.
+The indexes require 440GB of storage after running compaction, but you'll need to have about 1TB of free space available for the initial (non-compacted) indexing process.
 Creating the indexes should take a few hours on a beefy machine with SSD.